Gil Scott-Heron: Recording career

 Scott-Heron began his recording career with the LP Small Talk at 125th and Lenox in 1970.
 Bob Thiele of Flying Dutchman Records produced the album, and Scott-Heron was accompanied by Eddie Knowles and Charlie Saunders on conga and David Barnes on percussion and vocals.
 The album's 14 tracks dealt with themes such as the superficiality of television and mass consumerism, the hypocrisy of some would-be black revolutionaries, and white middle-class ignorance of the difficulties faced by inner-city residents.
 The album also included the spoken-word poem "Whitey on the Moon".
 In the liner notes, Scott-Heron acknowledged as influences Richie Havens, John Coltrane, Otis Redding, Jose Feliciano, Billie Holiday, Langston Hughes, Malcolm X, Huey Newton, Nina Simone, and long-time collaborator Brian Jackson.

 Scott-Heron's 1971 album Pieces of a Man used more conventional song structures than the loose, spoken-word feel of Small Talk.
 He was joined by Jackson, Johnny Pate as conductor, Ron Carter on bass and bass guitar, drummer Bernard "Pretty" Purdie, Burt Jones playing electric guitar, and Hubert Laws on flute and saxophone, with Thiele producing again.
 Scott-Heron's third album, Free Will, was released in 1972.
 Jackson, Purdie, Laws, Knowles, and Saunders all returned to play on Free Will and were joined by Jerry Jemmott playing bass, David Spinozza on guitar, and Horace Ott (arranger and conductor).
 Carter later said about Scott-Heron's voice: "He wasn't a great singer, but, with that voice, if he had whispered it would have been dynamic.
 It was a voice like you would have for Shakespeare."

 In 1974, he recorded another collaboration with Brian Jackson, Winter in America, with Bob Adams on drums and Danny Bowens on bass.
-Winter in America has been regarded by many critics as the two musicians' most artistic effort.
+Winter in America has been regarded by many critics as the two musicians' most artistically worthwhile effort.
 The following year, Scott-Heron and Jackson released Midnight Band: The First Minute of a New Day.
 In 1975, he released the single "Johannesburg", a rallying cry for the end of apartheid in South Africa.
 The song would be re-issued, in 12"-single form, together with "Waiting for the Axe to Fall" and "B-movie" in 1983.

 A live album, It's Your World, followed in 1976 and a recording of spoken poetry, The Mind of Gil Scott-Heron, was released in 1978.
 Another success followed with the hit single "Angel Dust", which he recorded as a single with producer Malcolm Cecil.
 "Angel Dust" peaked at No. 15 on the R&B charts in 1978.